Navigation auf uzh.ch

 • Fellow, International Society for Science and Religion

-• Steering Committee member, AAR AI and Religion Seminar
+• Steering Committee member, AAR AI and Religion Unit

 • Member, Human Augmentation Research Network